Annual Chapter Education Scholarship Awards

-Each year, our chapter awards one or more education scholarships from our chapter’s scholarship fund that is replenished through annual chapter fund raisers.
+Each year, our chapter awards one or more education scholarships from our chapter’s scholarship fund that is replenished periodically through chapter fund raisers.

-To apply for this scholarship award, please review the minimum qualifications and the procedures for submitting an application carefully, as shown below, and be sure to submit your application no earlier than the opening date of February 1st, 2022, and no later than the April 1st deadline.
+To apply for 2022 scholarship award(s) please review the minimum qualifications and the procedures for submitting an application carefully as shown below, and be sure to submit your application no earlier than the opening date of February 1st, 2022, and no later than the closing date of April 1st, 2022.

 The Chapter’s objective in offering education scholarships is to assist in the education of students pursuing studies in areas related to the goals of our Chapter.